spice2x/substream/README.md

 Add `-apipass <password>` if you want the input connection encrypted.

-## Running the substream server
+## Connecting a client

+### On a PC

+Double click index.html to launch in a browser.

+### On a mobile device

-Double-click `serve.bat` to start the server.
+Double-click `serve.bat` to start the server on your PC.
 It doesn't have to be on the same PC that is running spice2x.

-Requires `python` in the PATH.

-## Connecting a client

 Open a web browser on any device and navigate to one of the URLs shown by the server.